 From the moment the counselors landed, it was a learning experience.
 Not just for them, but for our campers and other staffers, as well.
 With this learning comes a unique opportunity for cultural exchange.
 Pittsburgh is a cultural “melting pot” rich in diversity and history, exemplified by the city’s large Bhutanese, Chinese and Indian immigrant populations, among many others.

 Twenty years ago, I had the opportunity to come to this country to work for a YMCA camp as an outdoor educator.
+I had a positive experience and never looked back.
 Since then, I have worked for four additional YMCA camps, met many great people, learned a lot and continue to do so every day.

 The YMCA’s international staff members bring a unique sense of joy and fun for the families we serve.
-The kids enjoy meeting people from other countries, and it provides a chance for campers who have never left the Pittsburgh area, let alone the country, to be surrounded by new languages and perspectives.
+The kids enjoy meeting people from other countries and asking them about their backgrounds, and it provides a chance for campers who have never left the Pittsburgh area, let alone the country, to be surrounded by new languages and perspectives.

 Hiring internationally has allowed the YMCA to continue honoring its commitment to being a place of opportunity and belonging for individuals and families of all walks of life.
 Through this commitment, the YMCA can create positive and lasting change for all the communities it serves in Pittsburgh.